ShadzXD/Competent-psych-engine/README.md

-My third (and hopefully) final Psych Engine fork.
+My third, and hopefully final Psych Engine fork.
+Please note that this engine is a major W.I.P and wont be worked on as frequently.